Let’s connect!

 girl coloring portfolio

-If your state requires you to create a portfolio to assess your child’s work, here are some ideas for how to make a homeschool portfolio.
+If your state requires you to create a student portfolio to assess your child’s work, here are some ideas for how to make a simple homeschool portfolio.

-Some states require parents to show a portfolio.
+Some states require parents to show a child’s homeschool portfolio.
 Ours, in fact, is one of them.
-But I don’t do it merely because of the requirement.
-I keep a portfolio because my kids like it so much.
-Here are my tips for how to make a homeschool portfolio.
+While it’s important to find out the homeschool laws in your state, I don’t keep a portfolio of records merely because of the requirement.
+I keep it because my kids like it so much.
+Here are my tips for how to make a simple homeschool portfolio.

-A homeschool portfolio can be put together at any time of the school year.
-You don’t have to start it at the beginning, but some years I have done that.
-You can wait until the very end and put it together in a day and it can been just as good.
-So, just know that a portfolio is something you can start at any time of the year.
+A homeschool portfolio can be put together at any time.
+You don’t have to start it at the beginning of the school year, but some years I have done that.
+You can wait until the very end and put it together in a day and it can be just as good.
+So, just know that a portfolio is something you can start at any time of the year and it doesn’t need to take a lot of time.

 boy and girl with portfolios